Snake Eyes (2021 film): Box office

 Snake Eyes grossed $28.3 million in the United States and Canada, and $11.8 million in other territories, for a worldwide total of $40.1 million.
-With a production budget of at least $88 million, the film will need to gross $160–175 million in order to break-even.
+With a production budget of at least $88 million, the film needed to gross $160–175 million in order to break-even.

 In the United States and Canada, Snake Eyes was released alongside Old and Joe Bell, and was projected to gross around $15 million from 3,521 theaters in its opening weekend.
 The film made $5.5 million on its first day, including $1.4 million from Thursday night previews.
 It went on to debut to $13.4 million, finishing second at the box office, behind Old.
 The opening weekend, while in-line with projections, was deemed disappointing given the film's expensive production and promotional costs, and blamed on the ongoing pandemic, lukewarm critical reviews, and audiences being more selective of what films they were seeing in theaters than in a normal marketplace.
 The film fell 70% to $4 million in its sophomore weekend, finishing seventh, then made $1.6 million in its third weekend, dropping to eighth.